 Young bulls leave the herd by the time they are three years old.
 They join up with other young bulls, forming bachelor herds marked by aggression and testosterone.

 These smaller herds are notoriously belligerent.
 The young bulls have balls bursting with semen yet aren’t strong enough to challenge dominant males.
-They battle among each other and cause havoc on the savannah.
+They battle among each other and cause havoc on the African savanna.

 Bachelor buffalo will charge at anything, even if they do not perceive a threat.
-It’s not safe to get close to them, even in a safari vehicle.
+Getting close to them is unsafe, even in a safari vehicle.

 Despite their somewhat antagonistic reputation, Cape buffalo are convivial characters who continually communicate with each other.